 Goal

 The improvement of the school district shall be the primary goal of the evaluation, which shall be approached on the basis of open cooperation between the Board and the Superintendent.
+The purpose of the Superintendent evaluation is to assess their effectiveness in leading the district toward accomplishing its mission, vision, goals, and objectives.

 Development and Approval